 The name 'Germany' for centuries was used as a geographical term to refer to the many states and nations that made up the area between France, Italy, Denmark, and Poland.
 Most of these weren't really able to object when the Great Powers used the region as a battlefield, but in 1871, Germany was unified for the first time ever (though the Holy Roman Empire

-A bit larger than modern Germany, it incorporated a large part of modern Poland, Alsace-Lorraine (part of modern France), small slices of Lithuania and Denmark, and what is now the Kaliningrad exclave of the Russian Federation.
+A full third again as large as modern Germany, it incorporated a large part of modern Poland (which itself lost all of its eastern territories to the Soviet Union after World War II), Alsace-Lorraine (part of modern France), small slices of Lithuania and Denmark, and what is now the Kaliningrad exclave of the Russian Federation.
 All had German populations at a time, but in some places, primarily the Duchy of Posen (today Poznan in Poland) they were not a majority or "German in sentiment".
 Be very careful when you talk about this.
 It may spontaneously combust, and not only with Germans.

 and while in the United Kingdom around 50% of men failed to meet qualifications to vote, Imperial Germany had universal suffrage (though still only for men).
 Furthermore, Bismarck introduced an advanced welfare system for the sick, the old, and the infirm.
 And yet while it was technically governed by rule of law, its constitution was weak, and a great deal of influence was in the hands of generals, landowners, and industrialists.
 While parliament had the power to pass bills, all laws had to be approved by the Chancellor, who was not elected but personally appointed by the Emperor, and was responsible only to him.
 Thus the true power lay not with the people, but the Kaiser.
 Although not a full-on autocracy like Tsarist Russia

 , Bavaria, Saxony and Württemberg), 6 Grand Duchies, 5 Duchies, 7 Principalities, 3 Free Cities and 1 Imperial Territory (Alsace-Lorraine).
 Prussia was by far the most dominant state, as it made up 64% of the empire and the King of Prussia

 Germany became a major world power at this time, because of its booming economy and powerful army.
 It produced a lot of leading artists and scientists, and began to dabble in overseas colonialism and to build up a navy to rival Britain.